 For many reasons, our family decided that it would be best if Charles and I adopted the child.
 It was a very hard decision for all of us, but one that I know was the right thing to do.

 Kat fell in love, got married, and moved to Kentucky.

 Her dad and I divorced, I moved to Colorado.
 Keely spent her summers at church camp, went on mission trips including Africa.
 Just a normal southern kid being brought up in the church.

 Flash forward to four years ago.
-My child was being bullied so unmercifully at school that we decided to take her out of school and do online school.
+My child was being bullied so unmercifully that we decided to withdraw her from school.
 She was ridiculed, slammed into lockers and I couldn’t protect her.

 The girls that I loved as my own, the girls that spent nights and weekends in our home, that called me “mom” turned on her.
 Called her names and ostracized her.